RocketChat/docs-old/3. Installation/4. Manual Installation/Configuring SSL Reverse Proxy.md

 # Configuring SSL Reverse Proxy

+Rocket.Chat is a middle tier application server, by iteself it does not handling SSL.
+However, Rocket.Chat works well with serveral industrial grade, battle-tested reverse proxies servers (see Nginx below, for example) that you can configure to handle SSL.

 **Note:** You must use the outside https address for the value at ```ROOT_URL``` in [[Section 3|Deploy-Rocket.Chat-without-docker#3-download-rocketchat]] above.
 This includes the "https://" and leave off the port number.
 So instead of ```ROOT_URL=http://localhost:3000``` use something like ```https://your_hostname.com```

 ## Running behind a Nginx SSL Reverse Proxy